Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 ![Admin exercise list page](static/img/manual/admin_exercise_list.jpg)

 ## Testing and validation
-As I have demonstrated in the **use cases** above, everything works fine as long as the user is doing what they are supposed to.
+As I have demonstrated in the **user stories** above, everything works fine as long as the user is doing what they are supposed to.
 Let's see what happens if the user attempts to do something that they are not intended to do.

 ### Default validation of django
 User registration and login functionality comes from allauth, which has been tested by its developers.